sapondanaisriwan/AdashimaaTube/README.md

 #### 💬 What's AdashimaaTube-Legacy?

 AdashimaaTube-Legacy is suitable for legacy browser.
-You can install it [here](https://github.com/sapondanaisriwan/AdashimaaTube/raw/master/AdashimaaTube%20Legacy.user.css).
+You can install it from [here](https://github.com/sapondanaisriwan/AdashimaaTube/raw/master/AdashimaaTube%20Legacy.user.css).

 #### 💬 What should I do if I receive an error page and why?